DuqueDeTuring/books2explore/readme.md

 - On Writing Well: The Classic Guide to Writing Nonfiction	On Writing Well: The Classic Guide to Writing Nonfiction by William Zinsser (Paperback)
 - On Writing: A Memoir Of The Craft, Stephen King
 - One Flew Over the Cuckoo's Nest: 50th Anniversary Edition	One Flew Over the Cuckoo's Nest: 50th Anniversary Edition by Ken Kesey, Robert Faggen (Kindle Edition)
+- One World The Ethics of Globalization, Peter Singer
 - Optimal Control Theory: An Introduction (Dover Books on Electrical Engineering) by Donald E. Kirk
 - Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland by Christopher R. Browning
 - Osman's Dream: The History of the Ottoman Empire by Caroline Finkel